STATEMENT

 About the artist

-Brielle DuFlon a texture artist, weaver, natural dyer and gardener.
-You can find her textile business / storytelling platform at www.santamente.com.
+Brielle DuFlon (she/her) is a texture artist, weaver, natural dyer, and gardener.
+You can find her natural dye project / storytelling platform at www.santamente.com.

 Brielle spent the first 18 years of her life in Antigua, Guatemala, and identifies as a Third Culture Kid.
 After moving from Guatemala to Charlottesville, VA to attend UVa, she graduated in 2010 and eventually settled in Charlottesville in 2012.
-She has a studio at McGuffey Art Center and has shown work in the United States and Guatemala, with her work finding its way into people’s homes in the U.S, Central America, Europe and Australia.
-When she’s not working on her art, she’s spending time with her incredible husband, loving community, mischievous kitties, and inspiring plants.
+These days, as she balances art and being a mother, she has a small studio at home.
+She has shown work in the United States and Guatemala, with her work finding its way into people’s homes in the U.S, Central America, Europe and Australia.
+When she’s not working on her art, she’s spending time with her incredible husband and daughter, family and friends, kitties and plants.